readmeio/rdme/documentation/synced/rdme.md

 >
 > This guidance is only applicable for projects that have been migrated to [ReadMe Refactored](https://docs.readme.com/main/docs/welcome-to-readme-refactored).
 The Refactored project architecture requires `rdme@10`, while the legacy project architecture requires `rdme@9`.
 >
-> If you are still on our legacy project architecture, please see [our documentation for `rdme@9`](https://docs.readme.com/docs/rdme-legacy).
+> For more information, check out our [migration guide](https://github.com/readmeio/rdme/blob/v10/documentation/migration-guide.md)

 Want to start syncing?
 We have several example workflow files available: